 I simply smile and say, “That’s what childhood is for—getting dirty.
 It’s good for her.”

 And believe it or not, it is good for her—body and soul.

 Here are just five ways (of many) that dirt can benefit your children.

-1. Did you know that studies have shown dirt to be good for your brain?
-Apparently, there are types of bacteria that are naturally found in soil which activate the neurons that produce serotonin – a key chemical in many bodily functions, as well as a natural anti-depressant.
+1. Did you know that studies have shown dirt is good for your brain?
+There are types of bacteria naturally found in soil that activate the neurons that produce serotonin, a key chemical in many bodily functions, as well as a natural anti-depressant.

 2. Dirt is also great for the immune system, especially in children.
-Research has shown that early exposure to the naturally occurring microbes in soil will help build stronger, more disease-resistant kiddos.
+Research has shown that early exposure to naturally occurring microbes in soil will help build stronger, more disease-resistant kiddos.

 4. Children who play outside laugh more, which means they’re happy!
 It also means their blood pressure and stress levels are lower.

-How to Get Dirty
+How to get dirty

 Here are some ideas for your children:

 • Give your younger child a bucket and a shovel and set them in the dirt.
 See what happens.
 They’ll probably be in heaven.